Water and Wastewater Management

 (GRI 3-3; 303-1; 303-2; SASB FB-MP-140a.2)

-Water stewardship is crucial to the long-term viability of our global business and our shared communities.
-Water is a critical component in the production of safe, high-quality food and the decreasing availability of clean, accessible water threatens food security in many areas around the world.
-Agriculture represents 70% of all water withdrawals, and as one of the largest global food companies, we recognize we must play a fundamental role in helping protect the responsible use of this critical resource.
+Water stewardship is crucial to the resilience of our global community and business.
+Water is a critical component in the production of safe, high-quality food.
+The decreasing availability of clean, accessible water threatens food security around the world.
+According to the Food and Agriculture Organization (FAO) of the United Nations, agriculture represents 70% of all freshwater withdrawals, and as one of the largest global food companies, we recognize we must play a fundamental role in helping protect the responsible use of this critical resource.

 Water Use

-Within our operations, we embrace our responsibility to decrease water consumption by monitoring usage and prioritizing reductions at every facility, while still preserving our high standards for food safety and sanitary conditions.
-Our global Water Stewardship Policy guides our businesses, encouraging the development of strategies and projects that minimize the need for new water sources.
+Within our operations, we embrace our responsibility to decrease water use by monitoring withdrawal and usage and prioritizing reductions at every facility, while still preserving our high standards for food safety and sanitary conditions.
+Our Global Water Stewardship Policy guides our businesses, encouraging the development of strategies and projects that minimize the need for new water sources.

-Each facility sets water-use goals and targets to ensure ownership and accountability and devotes financial resources to maintain alignment with business-specific policies and commitments.
-We also work cross-functionally with our environmental, engineering, operations and food quality and safety teams when designing and implementing conservation strategies to ensure they do not interfere with food safety protocols.
+Each facility sets water-use goals and targets to encourage ownership and accountability and devotes financial resources to maintain alignment with business-specific policies and commitments.
+We also work cross-functionally with our environmental, engineering, operations and food quality and safety teams when designing and implementing conservation strategies to ensure they do not interfere with water quality of food safety protocols.

 Global Water Withdrawal by Source (m³)